alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 All bookmarks in a tour must belong to the same collection and the user
     must have permission to modify that collection.
     Supported operations include:
-    1. Create a new tour
-       Do not specify a tour id or bookmark ids for the new entities to be created.
+    To Create a new tour, do not specify a tour id or bookmark ids for the new entities to be created.
-    2. Modify an existing tour
-       Specify the tour id and any of the tour fields (id, description, audio) that need to be modified.
+    To modify an existing tour, specify the tour id and any of the tour fields (id, description, audio) that need to be modified.
-            If tour id is specified and it does not exist, a "not found" status is returned.
+    If a tour id is specified and it does not exist, a "not found" status is returned.
-            If tour id is specified and it exists, update any specified tour fields.
+    If a tour id is specified and it exists, any specified fields are updated.
-        Delete all existing bookmarks and for the bookmarks json object passed in add them to the tour.
+    Delete all existing bookmarks and add bookmarks defined in the bookmarks JSON object to the tour.
     The sequence ids of the bookmarks are automatically generated based on the order they are received.

     If an invalid tour Id, bookmark Id or bookmark sequence Id is specified then the request will fail.